-A British Postwar Modern painting attributed to Walter Brettingham (British, 1924-2002), depicting tourists at a war detritus littered beach, possibly in Saint-Aubin-sur-Mer, France, a landing site on D-Day during World War 2.
-Oil on canvas, circa early 1950s, partial label from the Ministry of Education on back titled "Examination for the National Diploma in Design", 39"x31".
+A Day at the War Littered Beach by Walter Brettingham (England, 1924-2002), depicting tourists at a war debris littered beach in Saint-Aubin-sur-Mer, France, a landing site on D-Day during World War 2.
+Oil on canvas, 1953, partial label from the Ministry of Education on back titled "Examination for the National Diploma in Design," framed - 39" x 31"

 top of page